Golf at the Summer Olympics

-Golf is officially recognized as firstly featuring in the Summer Olympic Games programme in 1900 and was also contested at the 1904 Summer Olympics.
+Golf is officially recognized as first featuring in the Summer Olympic Games programme in 1900 and was also contested at the 1904 Summer Olympics.
 A golf tournament was to have been held in 1908, but it was cancelled less than two days before it was scheduled to start.
 Two golf tournaments were also to have been held in 1920, but were cancelled due to a lack of entries.

 At the IOC session in Copenhagen in October 2009, the International Olympic Committee (IOC) decided to reinstate the sport for the 2016 Summer Olympics.
 The International Golf Federation is the governing body for golf at the Olympic Games.
-Qualification is based primarily upon the Official World Golf Ranking (men) and Women's World Golf Rankings, with the top 15 of each gender automatically qualifying (with a limit of four per country), and then the highest ranked players from countries that had not yet already qualified two players.
+Qualification is based primarily upon the Official World Golf Ranking (men) and Women's World Golf Rankings, with the top 15 of each gender automatically qualifying (with a limit of four per country), and then the highest ranked players from countries that had not yet qualified two players.